Vote for 2023's Best of North Carolina and support your favorite local businesses and travel destinations!

 Red Buffalo Brewing Co

-Red Buffalo Brewing Co was born the way most amazing craft breweries are, starting in a garage fermenting old-world style beer with an innovative twist.
+Red Buffalo Brewing Co. was born the way most amazing craft breweries are: in a garage fermenting old-world-style beer with an innovative twist.

-The vibe at Red Buffalo is just as important as the hops—with live music and a chill, laid-back atmosphere.
-It’s a place where you can share a couple of pints and laugh with friends.
+The vibe at Red Buffalo is just as important as the hopsโwith live music and a chill, laid-back atmosphere.
+Itโs a place to share a couple of pints and laugh with friends.

 Read More: The Best North Carolina Breweries